tlverse/tlverse-handbook/05-origami.md

 observations until the final model evaluation step.
 One might wonder, with training data readily available, why not use the training error to evaluate the proposed algorithm's performance?
-Unfortunately, the training error is a poor estimate (being optimistic) of the true risk; it consistently decreases with model complexity, resulting in a possible overfitting to the training data and, accordingly, low generalizability to similar datasets.
+Unfortunately, the training error is a poor estimate of the true risk; it consistently decreases with model complexity, resulting in a possible overfitting to the training data and, accordingly, low generalizability to similar datasets.